Talia al Ghul: Son of the Demon

 In the noncanonical graphic novel Son of the Demon (1987) by Mike W. Barr, Ra's al Ghul successfully enlists Batman's aid in defeating a rogue assassin who had murdered his wife and Talia's mother, Melisande.
 Talia witnessed the murder as a young child.
 During this storyline, Batman marries Talia and the prior marriage from DC Special Series #15 (1978) is referenced.
 They have sex which results in her becoming pregnant.
 Batman is nearly killed protecting Talia from an attack by the assassin's agents.
 In retrospect, Talia concludes that she could never keep Batman, as he would be continuously forced to defend her, so she fakes a miscarriage, and the marriage is dissolved.

 In later continuity, after Talia gives birth the child is left at an orphanage.
 He is adopted and given the name Ibn al Xu'ffasch which is Arabic for 'son of the bat'.
 The only other clue to the child's heritage is a jewel-encrusted necklace Batman had given to Talia which Talia leaves with the child.

-It is referenced in three Elseworlds storylines: Kingdom Come, its sequel The Kingdom, and Brotherhood of the Bat feature two alternate versions of the child as an adult, coming to terms with his dual heritage.